DraconInteractive/Dracon.Backend.CoreServer/README_AUTH.md

-﻿User Management and Azure SQL Setup
+﻿# User Management and Azure SQL Setup

-This project now includes basic user management via REST API and JWT-based identity tokens that can be included in chat packets.

-Important: DisplayName is now the unique identifier for accounts.
-Email is optional.
+This project includes basic user management via REST API and JWT-based identity tokens that can be included in chat packets.
+DisplayName is the unique identifier; Email is optional.

-1) REST API Endpoints
+## 1) REST API Endpoints
 - POST /auth/register
+  - Body (JSON):
-  Body (JSON): { "displayName": "Alice", "password": "P@ssw0rd!", "email": "user@example.com" }
+    { "displayName": "Alice", "password": "P@ssw0rd!", "email": "user@example.com" }
-  Notes: displayName and password are required; email is optional.
+  - Notes: displayName and password are required; email is optional.
-  Response: 201 Created on success.
+  - Response: 201 Created on success.

 - POST /auth/login
+  - Body (JSON):
-  Body (JSON): { "displayName": "Alice", "password": "P@ssw0rd!" }
+    { "displayName": "Alice", "password": "P@ssw0rd!" }
-  Response: 200 OK with { token, userId, email, displayName }
+  - Response: 200 OK with
+    { "token": "<JWT>", "userId": "<guid>", "email": "user@example.com", "displayName": "Alice" }

-Include the returned token in WebSocket chat messages as JSON:
+Include the returned token in WebSocket chat messages as JSON to tag your messages with identity:
-{ "text": "hello world", "token": "<JWT token>" }
+{ "text": "hello world", "token": "<JWT>" }
-The server will validate the token and tag messages with the authenticated user (displayName or userId) instead of the raw socket id.

-2) Configuration
+## 2) Configuration
-Edit appsettings.json (or provide via environment variables/config blob) and set:
+You can configure via appsettings.json, environment variables, or Azure App Service Configuration.

-ConnectionStrings:Default
+- ConnectionStrings:Default
-  Example (SQL auth):
+  - SQL auth example:
+    Server=tcp:YOUR_SERVER.database.windows.net,1433;Initial Catalog=YOUR_DB;User ID=YOUR_USER;Password=YOUR_PASSWORD;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
+  - Managed Identity / Entra ID example:
-  Server=tcp:YOUR_SERVER.database.windows.net,1433;Initial Catalog=YOUR_DB;Persist Security Info=False;User ID=YOUR_USER;Password=YOUR_PASSWORD;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
+    Server=tcp:YOUR_SERVER.database.windows.net,1433;Initial Catalog=YOUR_DB;Authentication=Active Directory Default;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;

-Jwt:
+- Jwt:
-  Issuer: CoreServer (or your issuer)
+  - Issuer: CoreServer (or your issuer)
-  Audience: CoreServerClients (or your audience)
+  - Audience: CoreServerClients (or your audience)
-  Key: a strong 256-bit secret (minimum 32 random bytes).
-Example: generate one and store in a secret store.
+  - Key: a strong 256-bit secret (minimum 32 random bytes).
+Provide via environment or Azure App Settings.

+### Azure App Service settings
+- Connection strings → New connection string:
+  - Name: Default (matches GetConnectionString("Default"))
+  - Type: SQLAzure
+  - Value: your connection string
+- Application settings:
+  - Jwt__Issuer, Jwt__Audience, Jwt__Key

-3) Azure SQL Quick Setup
+## 3) Azure SQL Quick Setup
-- Create Azure SQL Server and Database (Basic/General Purpose is fine).
+- Create Azure SQL Server and Database.
-- Allow your app’s outbound IP or enable Azure services to connect.
-- Create a SQL login (or use AAD if you extend the app for it).
-For SQL login:
-  - In Azure Portal → your SQL server → Reset password or create a new login.
-- Configure a firewall rule to allow your development machine or hosting environment.
+- If using Managed Identity with App Service:
+  1. Enable the App Service Managed Identity (System-assigned or attach a UAMI).
+  2. Set an Entra ID admin on the SQL Server.
+  3. In the user database (not master), create the user and grant permissions (first run):
+     CREATE USER [<app-service-name-or-uami-name>] FROM EXTERNAL PROVIDER;
+     ALTER ROLE db_owner ADD MEMBER [<app-service-name-or-uami-name>];
+     After the first run (schema created), reduce privileges to least privilege (e.g., db_datareader/db_datawriter).
+- If using SQL authentication, ensure your login has access to the database.

+## 4) Schema creation (new installs only)
-- In the database, no manual schema setup required.
-On startup, the app ensures table dbo.Users exists.
+On startup, the app ensures the dbo.Users table and unique index on DisplayName exist.
+There is no automatic migration of older schemas.

-Table schema created automatically (new installs only):
+Schema:
 CREATE TABLE dbo.Users (
   Id UNIQUEIDENTIFIER NOT NULL PRIMARY KEY DEFAULT NEWID(), DisplayName NVARCHAR(256) NOT NULL,